yanfosec/truonix-web/content/thankyou.md

 +++
-title = "Thanks you for your email" date = 2018-03-13T08:49:01-05:00 draft = false
+title = "Thank you for your email" date = 2018-03-13T08:49:01-05:00 draft = false
 +++